nathiedeheyl/pp5_mildew-detection/README.md

 ### Hypothesis: Visual Differentiation Between Healthy and Infected Leaves

-Hypothesis One is that cherry leaves affected by powdery mildew show distinct visual characteristics compared to healthy leaves, making it possible to differentiate them through image analysis.
+The hypothesis is, that cherry leaves affected by powdery mildew show distinct visual characteristics compared to healthy leaves, making it possible to differentiate them through image analysis.
 For instance, infected leaves are expected to display light, irregular spots, in contrast to the general green color of healthy leaves.

 #### Validation

-To test Hypothesis One, the average image and variability for each class ('healthy' and infected with 'powdery mildew') is generated to highlight dividing patterns.
+To test the hypothesis, the average image and variability for each class ('healthy' and infected with 'powdery mildew') is generated to highlight dividing patterns.

 ![Average and Variability per class Image](assets/images/readme3_avrnvar1.png)

 ![Average and Variability per class Image](assets/images/readme3_avrnvar2.png)

-These visualizations confirm that powdery mildew leaves typically reveal a speckled pattern not present in healthy leaves, supporting the hypothesis.
+These visualizations confirm that powdery mildew leaves typically reveal a speckled pattern not present in healthy leaves.
+The leaf veins are more prominent in infested leaves, and it is possible to see in particular from the variability image of healthy leaves that these usually do not show any striking contrast.
+The central main part of a healthy leaf is usually a uniform, rich green color and has no contrasting veins.
+This distinction is therefore supporting the hypothesis.
 The ML model trained on this dataset also achieves high predictive accuracy (99%), validating that these differences are significant enough for automated classification.

 ## Rationale to Map Business Requirements to Data Visualisations and ML Tasks